Landscape photography is all about the seasons.

 In the summer, I can take advantage of this.

-And I’m more likely to organise photography trips.
+And I’m more likely to organize photography trips.
 This way, I can visit the locations you have dreamed of during the winter.

 I took some of my favourite photos ever during summer travels throughout Europe.